by Ovidiu Brazdau

 Some of us have some inherited openings brought about by favorable circumstances (e.g. awake parents), while some of us have to work for years to develop these awakeness skills.

 A relevant observation is that the witness is not some sort of outer/inner observer; there is a witness on each layer, and we can witness each layer from within itself.
 After all, all of these systems are functioning within a physical space.
 Just by being constantly aware of this space, it allows us to permanently witness all the events that take place.
 Sometimes this space is occupied with dense information, dense energy or physical blockages, and sometimes everything is vibrating and flowing.

-The systems I have described here are the main factors in the Consciousness Quotient Inventory; for each system there are many items exploring the various psychological facets of each system.
+The systems I have described here are the main layers in the Consciousness Quotient Inventory; for each system, there are many items exploring the various psychological facets of each system.